emijrp/www.marxists.org/README.md

 ## What is this?

-This repository is a mirror of [https://www.marxists.org](Marxists Internet Archive).
+This repository is a mirror of [Marxists Internet Archive](https://www.marxists.org).

 You can browse the mirror in https://emijrp.github.io/www.marxists.org/